CodingItWrong/outsidein.dev/docs/react/6-writing-data.md

 ## Validation Error

 Now let's implement the validation error when the restaurant name is empty.
+We'll start with the component test.
 Create a new `describe` block for this situation, below the "when filled in" describe block.
 We'll start with just one of the expectations, to confirm a validation error is shown:

 ```js
 describe('when empty', () => {